Using Foxglove Bridge

 Configuration

-Use parameters to configure your bridge's behavior.
-These parameters must be set at initialization through a launch file or the command line – they cannot be modified at runtime.
+Parameters are provided to configure the behavior of the bridge.
+These parameters must be set at initialization through a launch file or the command line, they cannot be modified at runtime.

 • port – The TCP port to bind the WebSocket server to.
 Must be a valid TCP port number, or 0 to use a random port.
 Defaults to 8765.

 • address – The host address to bind the WebSocket server to.
 Defaults to 0.0.0.0, listening on all interfaces by default.
-Change this to 127.0.0.1 to only accept connections from the local machine.
+Change this to 127.0.0.1 (or ::1 for IPv6) to only accept connections from the local machine.

 • tls – If true, use Transport Layer Security (TLS) for encrypted communication.
 Defaults to false.